 We’d love to know, but we have a sneaking suspicion that many of the claims made for it are a bit stretched.
 Why?
 Because technology often just doesn’t deliver.
 It would be great to think that a first time voice call can be handled in its entirety by the first agent to pick it up.
 But there are many exceptions and often a call needs to be requeued.
 And that’s where the frustration starts!
 The second person to pick up the call doesn’t have the caller’s details and insists on asking for them again.
 That’s if you are lucky.
 Or systems just aren’t joined up so the caller has to call back or leave their details for a follow-up call.
 Still work to do on the technology front, then.

-So how has the advent of other media types such as SMS, email and chat changed this?
+So how has the advent of other media channels such as SMS, email and chat changed this?
 Hugely!

 If the contact is offline, as in the case of email, then there is no scope for an immediate exchange of information to pin down exactly why the caller is making contact.
 Companies need new strategies for coping.
 But there is a common element here.